Welcome to the

 Each Candidate is Required to:

-Submit your completed online Candidate Questionnaire and Essay Questions no later than 9:00am, Friday June 5th, or you will be disqualified.
-Do not wait until the last minute.
-You will want to make sure you have no problem logging in to complete your submissions.
-If you wait until the the last minute, we may not have the necessary time to provide technical support, and
+As soon as your registration is successfully received, our system will automatically send out an email to you with a link to setup your online portal.
+You must access your portal for the first time through this link.
+Since some ISP's flag this email as spam/junk/trash, we advise you search all your mailbox folders for an email from admin.ppi-portal.com, in the event you can not locate your email.
+You must submit your completed PPI online Candidate Questionnaire and Essay Questions component five days prior to your scheduled exam date, or you will be disqualified.
+We suggest you do not wait until the last minute, as you will want to make sure you have no problem logging in to complete your submissions.
+If you wait until the the last minute, we may not have the necessary time to provide technical support.